Sushant-Mittal/coffee-shop-recipes/syrups/simple.md

 ## Ingredients

 -   1 cup sugar
 -   1 cup water
+-   1 pinch salt

 ## How to Make

 ### Step 1

 -   Combine sugar and water in a small saucepan over medium-high heat.

 ### Step 2

 -   Bring the mixture to a boil.
 Reduce heat to medium and simmer until thickened, about 10 minutes.

 ### Step 3

 -   Remove from heat and let cool completely.

 ### Step 4

 -   Store syrup in an airtight container for up to two weeks.